 Most Christians are aware of the vicious worldwide assault on religious freedom.
 Even in the United States, the liberty promised by our First Amendment is under attack.

-The extreme persecution in our day may cause some to question if there is a reason to have hope; this is surely the way the disciples felt when Jesus was nailed to the cross.
+The extreme persecution in our day may cause some to question if there is a reason to have hope; this is undoubtedly the way the disciples felt when Jesus was nailed to the cross.

 Jesus, the “Messiah,” “The Light of the World,” who had come to proclaim liberty to the captives, and freedom from religious burdens and societal structures, was dead.

-The oppressive civil government of that day, responding to evil cultural leaders thought they had stamped out Christianity even before it could begin.
+The oppressive civil government, responding to evil cultural leaders, thought they had stamped out Christianity even before it could begin.

-The crucifixion of Jesus brought a gloom and darkness upon the earth, and in the hearts of the disciples of Jesus.
+The crucifixion of Jesus brought gloom and darkness upon the earth and in the hearts of the disciples of Jesus.

-However, they found assurance in the words of the prophet Isaiah, even as they do ours today:
+However, they found assurance in the words of the prophet Isaiah, even as we do today:

 Rejoice, Rejoice!
 Our Lord has risen; he is alive!